Belgium: 10 April 2019

 The Swedish Parliament approved on 13 March 2019 the legislative proposal which will enter into force 29 March 2019.
 The legislation gives rights to the Swedish government to issue temporary regulations, or to delegate the authority to issue such regulations to the SFSA making it possible for UK MiFID II investment firms to provide services into Sweden until the end of 2021.

-The Swedish government’s regulations are as of today available and state that UK MiFID II investment firms are permitted to provide investment services and activities until the end of 2020 based on their home member state authorization (either on a cross-border basis or through a branch office) in Sweden, provided such notification is effective and in place as per 29 March 2019.
+The Swedish government’s regulations are now available and state that UK MiFID II investment firms are permitted to provide investment services and activities until the end of 2020 based on their home member state authorization (either on a cross-border basis or through a branch office) in Sweden, provided such notification is effective and in place as per 29 March 2019.
 The right to continue to provide investment services and activities is limited to professional clients in Sweden with which the UK MiFID investment firm had a contractual relationship as of 29 March 2019.

 Further, the SFSA is given a right to issue regulations, which would give UK MiFID II investment firms the possibility to continue to provide investment services and activities in Sweden without a license in other situations than above.
 Such regulations have however not yet been published.